Radcliffe

 How Roe Got to Be Roe

 Schlesinger Library holdings document long, pitched dispute over abortion in archival documents, photos, letters, voices of women.
-In October, the Schlesinger Library will host an exhibition titled The Age of Roe: The Past, Present, and Future of Abortion in America, with an eponymous conference to follow in the spring.
-Sign up for our events newsletter at the bottom of this page to learn more about these upcoming happenings as more information becomes available.
+In October 2022, the Schlesinger Library hosted an exhibition titled The Age of Roe: The Past, Present, and Future of Abortion in America, with an eponymous conference following in January 2023.

 By the Numbers

-The Harvard Radcliffe Institute Fellowship Program offers scholars and practitioners in the humanities, sciences, social sciences, and arts—as well as writers, journalists, and others—a rare opportunity to pursue their work in a vibrant interdisciplinary community.
-From robotic fish to a novel-in-progress inspired by Amelia Earhart, the 2022–2023 class of fellows will come from 14 countries to pursue an incredible range of important projects.
+The Harvard Radcliffe Institute Fellowship Program offers scholars in the humanities, sciences, social sciences, and arts—as well as writers, journalists, and other distinguished professionals—a rare chance to pursue ambitious projects for a full year in a vibrant interdisciplinary setting amid the resources of Harvard.
+The 2023–2024 worldwide cohort brings an array of projects, from exploring the far reaches of space to saving rare frogs.

 Report of the Presidential Committee on Harvard & the Legacy of Slavery